Welcome to ComputerHobbyShop.com

 or WIMS, (see this unclassified off brand terminal shown below).

-One day, while entering in Inspection Reports a friend was frustrated and hit the keys "ZZZ".
-After I saw him get into it, I thought if he could find this with just "ZZZ", I decided to try "YYY".
-Sure enough, up came "32 Big Beautiful Games".
-While he played Hang Man, I played Star-Trek!
+After I saw him get into it, I thought if he could find this with just "ZZZ", I could try "YYY".

 Luckily, my friend and I did not get demoted for hacking, but the Wing commander called up our office.
 He said to the Master Sergeant in charge, "Several Generals and a couple of Full Bird Colonels who flew in to oversee the systems tests just remotely watched terminals playing HangMan and StarTrek on our newest multi-million dollar U.S. Air Force test system!"